Testing the coupling of dark radiations in light of the Hubble tension: Methodology

-In Figure~\ref{fig:pdf}, we have analyzed two cases depending upon free parameters.
-Firstly, the only additional free parameter taken into consideration, apart from the parameters in the $\Lambda$CDM model, is $G_{\rm eff}$, denoted by $G$ (corresponding to pink color) and the other one is considering two free parameters $G_{\rm eff}$ and $N_{\rm ur}$, denoted by $G+R_\nu$ (in blue).
-We have also made the possible comparison with $\Lambda$CDM (in red).
-A direct effect one can expect is that, for the models with only SIdrs (without free-streaming radiations), the phase shift in Eq.~\eqref{eq:peak} is canceled.
+One can expect a direct effect that, for the models with only SIdrs, the phase shift in Eq.~\eqref{eq:peak} is cancelled.
 To keep the observations unchanged, a larger $H_0$ is required.
 On smaller scales, this shift is enhanced by the spectral index $n_s$.
-Additionally, the SIdr induces an amplification of the amplitude, resulting the smaller spectrum amplitude $A_s$.
+Additionally, the SIdr induces an amplification of the amplitude, resulting in a smaller spectrum amplitude $A_s$.

-Figure~\ref{fig:pdf} demonstrates that both $G$ and $G+R_\nu$ consistently predict a scaled interacting strength.
-Notably, the evolution of SIdr remains unaffected by the presence or absence of free-streaming neutrinos.
-This consistency arises from their shared value of $\dot{\tau}$, as described by Eq.~\eqref{Eq:tau_scaled_G}

-The incorporation of local $H_0$ data strengthens constraints in the strong interacting regime, leading to a reduction in uncertainty.
-This reduction is attributed to the capability of the strong interacting strength to fully account for the observed increase in $H_0$.
-However, in the medium region, achieving higher values of $H_0$ requires the inclusion of additional free-streaming neutrinos, which introduces additional uncertainty.
-Intriguingly, the analysis of the scaled interacting strength $\tilde G_{\rm eff}$ reveals that the $G+R_\nu$ model exhibits a preference for the medium interacting region over the strong case, as depicted in Figure~\ref{fig:contour}.
-This preference supports the $\Lambda$CDM model over SIdr.
+Fig~\ref{fig:pdf1} demonstrates that if SIdr consists of all the dark radiation (the violet curve), there will be a strong coupling region, highly preferred over medium coupling. \lzy{While when possible FSdr exists}, the SIdr components are decreased to around zero and couldn't distinguish strong or medium coupling.
+When we focus on $\dot\tau_{\rm si}$ for both cases, we find a consistent value due to the degeneracy between interacting strength and temperature, i.e., $\dot \tau_{\rm si} \propto G_{\rm eff}^2 T_{\rm si}^5$.